turingschool/front-end-curriculum/lessons/module-3/hof-and-currying.md

 In this case, our compute function is a Higher Order Function, because its takes a function as one of its parameters.

+## First Class Citizens
+In JavaScript we say that functions are 'First Class Citizens'.
+What do we mean by this?
+Take five minutes to read whatever blog posts or docs you can find, and we'll come back to discuss as a class.

 ## Curry
 Curried functions are a special flavor of Higher Order Functions.
 When we curry a function, we break down it's arguments into a series of chained functions.